 CRISPR may offer benefits beyond eradicating malaria.
 One day, it may help scientists conquer genetic diseases like cystic fibrosis, sickle cell anemia and muscular dystrophy.
 It could even save the banana from extinction.

 Scientists are still hard at work in their labs and conferences to ensure that CRISPR genetic technology is developed and used in an ethical and safe manner.
 (In May, the World Health Organization issued guidance for responsible research into modified mosquitoes.)

 While the method is being refined, the U.S. continues to support local malaria-fighting efforts through the President’s Malaria Initiative, which launched in 2005.
 The initiative focuses on insecticide spraying and on providing medication and treated bed nets to areas at risk.
 The anti-malaria campaign aims to end malaria by 2040–2050.

-A version of this story originally published on December 31, 2015.
+A version of this story was published on April 21, 2017.